DRAT Syllabus

 Syllabus

 Management concepts and functions; organisational behaviour elements such as personality, perception, motivation, leadership, group dynamics, communication, organisational culture, change management, and stress management.
-HR planning, industrial relations, employee engagement, strategic HRM, HR analytics, business ethics and corporate governance, statistics for management, operations research, strategic management, entrepreneurship development, marketing management, and operations management.
+HR planning, industrial relations, employee engagement, strategic HRM, HR analytics, business ethics and corporate governance, statistics for management, operations research, strategic management, entrepreneurship development, marketing management, operations management.

 School of Digital Sciences (SoDS)